hackforla/HomeUniteUs/api-v2/README.md

 #### Configuration

 The API application configuration must be specified before running the application.
-Configuration variables can be specified either as environment variables, or as entries within a `.env` file located within the `api-v2` directory.
-To get started, copy the values from one of `.env.example` into a `.env` file:
+Configuration variables are specified as entries within a `.env` file located within the `api-v2` directory.
+To get started, create a '.env` file withing `/api-v2` and copy the values from `.env.example` into the new `.env` file.
+You may have to contact someone from the development team to get the necessary values.

 #### Setup and Run